 In addition to seeing your doctor and following your own treatment plan, staying active is key to managing your symptoms of axial spondyloarthritis.

 But, this is easier said than done when you are in pain.
 Let us explore some options you have to help you maintain and improve your flexibility between your flare days.
 These stretches may even help when you are flaring – but be sure to take it easy, and if you feel any pain at all, back off.

-How stretching can help with AxSpA
+How stretching can help with Ankylosing Spondylitis

 Axial spondyloarthritis causes inflammation and pain in the joints of the spine, shoulders, hips, and other joints.
 The inflammation also causes stiffness, which is usually worse in the morning or after sitting or lying down for a long time.

 Stretching helps to loosen the stiff muscles and joints and may help to ease some of the pain.
 Stretching can also help you to relax when your pain and stiffness are bothering you.

 When should you stretch?

 You do not have to be a master at yoga to get the benefits of stretching.
 Gentle range-of-motion stretches are best.
 These help keep your spine and joints from getting stiff.

 It can help to perform these stretches in the morning to help with this stiffness.
 Remember to use your body as your guide to decide when it is best to do these stretches.
 If it is painful or very uncomfortable, don't push it.1